Fredrika-tech/Statistik_och_dataanalys_kunskapskontroll/README.md

 Allows the user to draw a digit and get a prediction using a trained model.
 [MNIST App](https://mnist-digit-app.streamlit.app/)

 ## Project Content

 - Data preprocessing and feature engineering
 - Training and evaluation of ML models
 - Use of pipelines and cross-validation
 - Saving and loading models with joblib
-- Building simple user interfaces with Streamlit
+- Building simple applications with Streamlit

 ## Technologies Used